Sentry SDK compatible | Self-hosted error tracking

 - Releases + source map support so production stack traces point at real source lines.

-- Flexible notifications (email, PWA push, Slack/Discord webhooks) with rules so you only hear about what matters.
+- Flexible notifications (email, PWA push, Slack/Discord webhooks, Teams) with rules so you only hear about what matters.
+See the notifications and rules guide.

 - Collaboration features: notes, ownership, bulk resolve/unresolve, muting and snoozing.